xVermillionx/ytfzf-kitty/README.md

 # ytfzf-kitty
-Works only for kitty terminal in Wayland or Xorg
+Works only for kitty terminal, in Wayland or Xorg

-## Edit ytfzf script to use kitty with icat (Wayland|Xorg)
+## Edit ytfzf script to use kitty with icat ( Wayland | Xorg )

 Insert the two lines of code below in the `preview_img` function: